Modified frequency modulation: Frequency modulation

-Frequency modulation encoding (FM) was the first widely used system to perform this operation.
+Frequency modulation encoding (FM) was the first widely used system to perform this operation on disk drives.
 The drive controller includes an accurate clock running at half the selected data rate of the disk media.
 When data is written to the disk, the clock signal is interleaved with the data.
 On reading, the clock signals are used as short-term triggers to time the presence or lack of a following signal that represents the data bits.

-The upside to the FM approach is that it is extremely easy to implement the writing circuity and the clock recovery on reading is also relatively simple.
+The upside to the FM approach is that it is extremely easy to implement the writing circuitry, and the clock recovery on reading is also relatively simple.
 The downside is that it uses up half of the disk surface for the clock signal, thus halving the total amount of data the disk can store.
-This led to new forms of encoding that were more efficient.
+This led to the development of new forms of encoding that were more efficient.

 MFM coding

 Modified frequency modulation encodes the clock signal and the data in a single "clock window".
-Like FM, it also encodes a transition for every possible bit of the original data.
-The difference is that the data itself is not recorded separately.
-Instead, a "1" or "0" is encoded by the position of the polarity change within the window.
-In effect, it uses a deliberate jitter to encode the data.
+Unlike FM, a clock bit is only written when needed to achieve synchronization when both current and preceding data bits are not set.
+On average, MFM achieves double the information density of FM.